Connect with us

 2. Spotting in between periods.

-4. Menstrual cycles way earlier than normal.
+4. Menstrual cycles are way earlier than normal.

 ⭐Diagnosis of a Luteal Phase Defect.